 arXiv:2501.06125

-, submitted to Proceedings of MCQMC 2024
+, accepted for Proceedings of MCQMC 2024

 - A Deterministic Dynamical Low-rank Approach for Charged Particle Transport, Dec.
 2024